esaruoho/pd/README.md

 Created with delwrite~ and vd~ .
 I think I had assistance from the internets on creating this, but can't find the forums anywhere right now.

+# rotkno.pd

+Abstraction for rotary knobs - again with help from the Pure Data community - too many people to mention.